glowkeeper/glowkeeper.github.io/assets/posts/poetry/nuts.md

 There's a lot that's clear-cut,
 With your seeds, fruit and nuts.

+Such as, these,
-Such as, these little known facts.
+Little known facts.

 The egusi sees when the sesame seeds.
 And the breadnut's cut when the quinoa needs.